Skip to content

 Use a wide-tooth comb to distribute the solution evenly and detangle your hair.
 This DIY spray helps break down the gel and refreshes your hair without the need for a full wash.
 Plus, the apple cider vinegar adds a subtle shine!

-Does Gel Cause Hair Loss?
+Can Styling Gel Actually Cause Hair Loss?

 The fear of hair loss often accompanies the use of styling products, but let's put that concern to rest.
 As with pomade, when used responsibly, styling gel itself does not cause hair loss.